MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/meeting-apps-apis.md

 To subscribe to participant events, follow these steps:

 1. In [Developer Portal](https://dev.teams.microsoft.com/) open your bot app or import an existing app.
-1. In the **Meeting event subscriptions** section, select the required events:
+1. In the **Meeting event subscriptions** section, select the events:
     * Participant join
     * Participant leave
 1. Select **Save**